preciofishbone/OmniaDocsG2/blocks/omnia-block-webpart/index.rst

-Using the Omnia Block web part
+Using the Omnia block web part
 ================================

-Some of the blocks in Omnia can be used in any Team site, including Community sites.
-To add a block there, you use the Omnia Block web part.
+Some of the blocks in Omnia can be used in any team site, including community sites.
+To add a block there, you use the Omnia block web part.

 This is how:

-1. Go to the Team site.
+1. Go to the team site.
-2. Go to the page in the Team site.
+2. Go to the page in the team site.
 3. Edit the page.

 .. image:: webpart-edit-page.png